hfour/wsrun/README.md

 `yarn wsrun --stages --if build-needed build` - for each package it will first try `yarn wsrun build-needed` and only if the exit code is zero (success) it will run `yarn wsrun build`

-`yarn wsrun --stages --if-build-needed --if-dependency build` - it will run `build` for each package in stages, if either the package's own condition command was success, or any of the dependencies had a successful condition.
+`yarn wsrun --stages --if build-needed --if-dependency build` - it will run `build` for each package in stages, if either the package's own condition command was success, or any of the dependencies had a successful condition.